rails/rails/guides/source/form_helpers.md

 ### Using Form Helpers

 The previous sections did not use the Rails form helpers at all.
 While you can craft the input names yourself and pass them directly to helpers such as `text_field_tag` Rails also provides higher level support.
-The two tools at your disposal here are the name parameter to `form_for` and `fields_for` and the `:index` option that helpers take.
+The two tools at your disposal here are the name parameter to `form_with` and `fields_for` and the `:index` option that helpers take.

 You might want to render a form with a set of edit fields for each of a person's addresses.
 For example: